 The GSMSA, DSAC and club leaders represent the Graduate School of Management and the UC Davis community.
 This includes GSM Students, Staff, Faculty and other stake holders including Alumni, Donors and GSM friends.
 As student leaders you are also stewards of the GSMSA and club resources.
 It is expected that these resources are cared for and passed-on to the next generation of leaders.
-In this capacity it is expected that each individual leader will embody the following characteristics:
+In this capacity, it is expected that each individual leader will embody the following characteristics:

 - 1.)Integrity

 - 2.)Transparency

-- 3.)Follow through
+- 3.)Follow-through

 - 4.)Honesty

-We also expect all GSMSA leaders to be familiar with the 4 Collaborative Leadership Pillars.
+We also expect all GSMSA leaders to be familiar with the four Collaborative Leadership Pillars.
 Please review them here:

 It is important to be the best that you can be and represent each other and the GSM community well currently and into the future.
-Each of you have a legacy.
+Each of you have a personal brand that reflects the GSM community.